Dental Inlays and Onlays

 Think of inlays and onlays like precision-fit mini tooth implants.
 When you chip or crack a tooth down to the nerves, instead of drilling out healthy areas for a cumbersome crown, these conservative restorations save the day!

-Before and after of porcelain inlays and onlays on molars
+before and after of porcelain inlays and onlays on molars

 An expert dentist first scans the unique cavity or missing chunk area with advanced imaging tools.
 Next, a dental technician hand-crafts a customized inlay or onlay designed to flawlessly integrate into the gap or fracture using biocompatible porcelain, resin, or gold.